FrancoisRandall/FinanceCalculator/README.md

 * Interest rate
 * Bond repay duration (months)

-In order to run Finance Calculater, run it via your requested IDE and simply provide your input accordingly.
+In order to run Finance Calculater, refer to the below steps:

+* Download IDLE
+* Copy the code provided
+* Paste the code in the code editor
+* Run the code
+* Follow the prompts accordingly

 If you have any further questions regarding Finance Calculator, kindly send them through to fmrandall7895@gmail.com.